 - Line a 2lb loaf tin with baking parchment or a ready cut loaf liner.

-- Beat 225g Salted Butter and 225g Caster Sugar together until light and fluffy.
+- Weight 225g Salted Butter and 225g Caster Sugar into a mixing bowl.
+Beat together until light and fluffy.

 - Crack one of the 4 Eggs straight into the mixture and continue beating.
 Allow a good 30-60 seconds beating for each egg.
 It might look split but don't panic.